kubernetes/kubernetes/docs/authentication.md

 The basic auth file format is implemented in `plugin/pkg/auth/authenticator/password/passwordfile/...` and is a csv file with 3 columns: password, user name, user id.

+When using basic authentication from an http client the apiserver expects an `Authorization` header with a value of `Basic BASE64ENCODEDUSER:PASSWORD`.

 ## Plugin Development